Join

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-- Meeting for Worship: Held on the last Thursday of each month.
-The next meeting is on 26th March 2026.
+A regular monthly Meeting for Worship is held on the last Thursday of each month at 11am.
+The next meeting is scheduled for Thursday 30th April.

 Hall & Gardens